 Sikkim Research Institute of Technology (SRIT) - Situated in Deorali and within walking distance from the main town of Gangtok.
-Also known as the Namgyal Institute of Tibetology, Sikkim, Palden Thondup Namgyal the institute's brainchild, the institute has since become one of the most prestigious depository of Tibetan literature.
+Also known as the Namgyal Institute of Tibetology, after the late Chogyal of Sikkim, Palden Thondup Namgyal the institute's brainchild, the institute has since become one of the most prestigious depositories of Tibetan literature.
 Rare manuscripts, paintings, thangkas, statues, religious objects and other works of art and history can be found here.
 This institute was established to promote research into the language and traditions of Tibet, as well as the Mahayana sect of Buddhism.